bleumuses/A3_studbud/README.md

 # STUDBUD
- This is DECO2017 Assignment 3 STUDBUD Prototype
+ This is a web app prototype for STUDBUD